Swatara State Park

 Fishing: Spring attracts many anglers to Trout Run; the park’s only trout stocked stream.
-Other cold-water tributaries within the park support native populations of brook trout.
+Other cold-water tributaries within the park support native populations of brook trout, as does Swatara Creek.

 Hunting and Firearms: Most of Swatara State Park is open to hunting, trapping and the training of dogs during established seasons.
 Common game species are deer, turkey, ruffed grouse, pheasant, rabbit, squirrel and waterfowl, with populations of furbearers including muskrat, raccoon, opossum and fox.
 Be alert for trail users and the 150-yard safety zone surrounding each of the occupied buildings in the park.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.